- Blog >

 What is an Unsecured Network?

-Let’s get right to it: an unsecured network is a Wi-Fi network that doesn’t have adequate protections in place.
+Let’s get right to it: an unsecured network is a Wi-Fi network that doesn’t have adequate protection in place.
 Think of it as leaving your front door open with a sign that says, “Come on in, everyone!”

 Just like an open door to your house, an unsecured network lacks proper security settings, making it vulnerable to unauthorized access by anyone with the right tools (or intentions) to gain access to your network traffic.